-Need a hedge?
+Need a Hedge?
 Part 1

 Hedges.
 The green fence.
 The living wall of privacy and shelter.
-Many people choose to plant a hedge rather than having a fence built because it is much cheaper up front and it give a lush setting to the yard.
+Many people choose to plant a hedge rather than having a fence built because it is much cheaper up front and it gives a lush setting to the yard.
 However, a hedge does requires waiting for it to grow before it will give privacy, and there is some maintenance involved to keep proper shape and density.
-The simplest hedge of all is the shelter-belt.
+The simplest hedge of all is the shelterbelt.
 Trees and shrubs both can be used for surrounding large countryside yards to protect them from winds.
-Often there is little need for pruning and shaping with such hedges as height and thickness is the key to keep out the wind, had a wilder look is not an issue.
+Often there is little need for pruning and shaping with such hedges as height and thickness is the key to keep out the wind, so a wilder look is not an issue.
 Once a year pruning or less is often sufficient to keep these hedges thick enough.
 Spring or fall fertilizing will be beneficial to help promote fresh growth and gain height quickly.

 A concept that is gaining popularity is edible hedges.
 Plants like Currents, Gooseberries, Honeyberries and Cherries will all serve the triple purpose of privacy, provision and prettiness.

 The hedge that we see people are the most immediately drawn to is Cedar.
 Hands down this is the most requested plant for hedging, and it makes sense.
 Upright, space efficient, lush, and evergreen privacy year round.
 What most people do not consider is the growth rate, needs, and protection that cedars can require.
 Most varieties are quite cold tolerant and can handle our winter cold and wind without trouble.
-The emerald Green Cedar is an exception to this rule, keep away from these ones if planting in Manitoba.
-Like all evergreens Cedars are subject to winter sunburn in their younger years, or after a drought summer.
-It is important to not only water them well in fall, but consistently all through the summer well as well.
+The Emerald Green Cedar is an exception to this rule, keep away from these ones if planting in Manitoba.
+Like all evergreens cedars are subject to winter sunburn in their younger years, or after a drought summer.
+It is important to not only water them well in fall, but consistently all through the summer as well.
 Setting up shade for them over winter using burlap fabric and posts is a classic idea and works well.
 Make sure to keep it out of range of their branches as evergreens do not like being crowded or touched.

-Do not hear me the wrong way, a crafter hedge is a beautiful thing, and we have 4 of them planted on site here at the nursery.
+Do not hear me the wrong way, a cedar hedge is a beautiful thing, and we have 4 of them planted on site here at the nursery.
 Just do not under think the dedication and patience required if the cedar wall is something you wish to pursue.

 I have much more to tell you about the actual maintaining of hedges but I am running out of space in this blog.
 This topic will be continued in my next blog in a few weeks.
 Until then stay warm, stay safe and enjoy the Christmas season.